Saw Blades 101

-It pays to be selective when you shop for saw blades - making smooth, safe cuts with your table saw, radial arm saw, chop saw, or sliding compound miter saw depends on having the right blade for the tool and for the type of cut you want to make.
-There is no shortage of saw blades on the market, and quality and performance varies dramatically from blade to blade.
+Making smooth, safe cuts with your table saw, radial-arm saw, chop saw or sliding compound miter saw depends on having the right blade for the tool and for the type of cut you want to make.

-How do I pick out the right saw blade?
+How do I choose the right saw blade?

 Saw Blade Essentials

 Many saw blades are designed to provide their best results in a particular cutting operation.
 You can get specialized blades for ripping lumber, crosscutting lumber, cutting veneered plywood and panels, cutting laminates and plastics, cutting melamine and cutting non-ferrous metals.
 There also are general purpose and combination blades, which are designed to work well in two or more types of cuts.
 (Combination blades are designed to crosscut and rip.
 General-purpose blades are designed to make all types of cuts, including in plywood, laminated wood and melamine.)

 What a blade does best is determined, in part, by the number of teeth, the size of gullet, the tooth configuration and the hook angle (angle of the tooth).

 In general, blades with more teeth yield a smoother cut, and blades with fewer teeth remove material faster.
 A 10" blade designed for ripping lumber, for example, usually has as few as 24 teeth and is designed to quickly remove material along the length of the grain.
 A rip blade isn't designed to yield a mirror-smooth cut, but a good rip blade will move through hardwood with little effort and leave a clean cut with minimal scoring.